 5. Project planning lets you measure performance and make critical changes

 Project planning enables you to set specific measurable goals and quantitatively measure success.
 You can constantly monitor the performance of the project and measure the achievement of short-term goals, based on which you can correct mistakes, make adjustments in execution and allocate resources in a different way at every phase of the project.

 Project management software for effective planning and implementation

-There are numerous tools and project management software that can help in planning and executing the project effectively.
+There are numerous tools and free project management software that can help in planning and executing the project effectively.
 Following are some of the most popular project management tools available in the market today.